giantswarm/docs/src/content/advanced/ingress/configuration/index.md

   - How can I enable TLS passthrough in Ingress?
   - How can I let the Ingress Controller do TLS termination?
   - How can I rate-limit Ingress requests?
+  - How can I confgiure a different connection timeout for my ingress?
   - How can I change the NGINX ingress controller configmap?
 aliases:
   - /guides/advanced-ingress-configuration/